-Joan Manning was elected to the Board in 1995, and is currently serving as the Board's president.
+Joan Manning was elected to the Board in 1995 and is currently serving as the Board's president.
 After her father retired from the military and settled in Copperas Cove, she met and married her high school sweetheart, Jay.
-After attending college, they returned to Copperas Cove to be closer to family.
+After attending college, they returned to Copperas Cove to be closer to her family.

 Mrs. Manning and her husband currently own Manning Homes, a family building business in Copperas Cove.
 She stays busy being a mom and a grandmother to five, working in the building business, serving on several local boards, and being an active member of Eastside Baptist Church.